Planning a trip to Vancouver for people with mobility needs.

 At 37 to 40 degrees Celsius (98 to 104 degrees Fahrenheit), the mineral-rich waters of the park’s Radium Hot Springs are a top draw.
 Backpackers will want to tick the Rockwall Trail, a 55-km (34-mi) trek below a towering limestone cliff (and part of the long-distance Great Divide Trail), off their list.
 More moderate hikers may want to take a guided hike to the Stanley Glacier Burgess Shale fossil bed.

-North of Invermere, Kootenae House National Historic Site preserves the remains of a colonial fur trading post built by the North West Company in 1807 to conduct business with the Ktunaxa people of the Columbia Basin.
+North of Invermere, Kootenae House National Historic Site preserves the remains of a colonial fur trading post built by the North West Company in 1807 to conduct trade with Indigenous Peoples on the west side of the Rockies.

 According to Parks Canada, Glacier National Park is the “birthplace of mountaineering in North America.”
 Canada’s second-oldest national park protects 1,349 sq. km (521 sq. mi) in the rugged Selkirk Mountains.